International Agency for Research on Cancer: Transparency (1998–2004)

 Lorenzo Tomatis, IARC director from 1982 to 1993, was allegedly "barred from entering the building" in 2003 after "accusing the IARC of softpedaling the risks of industrial chemicals" in a 2002 article.
 In 2003 thirty public-health scientists signed a letter targeting conflicts of interest and the lack of transparency.
 Tomatis accused the IARC of "highly irregular" voting procedures, alleging industrial interferences, and called for the agency to publish voting procedures and names in details for independent scrutiny.

 The IARC rejected these criticisms, highlighting that only 17 of 410 of the working-group participants were consultants to industry and these people never served as chairs, nor were allowed to vote.
 The reason the details of the voting names were not published was to avoid political pressures on the participating Working Group scientists, and to protect the integrity of the deliberative process.

-Glyphosate monograph (2015–2018)
+Glyphosate and methodology concerns (2015–2018)

 On 20 March 2015, IARC classified glyphosate, the most widely used weed killing substance in the world sold under the brand name of Roundup by Monsanto, as "probably carcinogenic to humans" (Group 2A).

 Subsequently, many national regulatory authorities underwent a reevaluation of the risk posed by the exposure to glyphosate.
-Regulators in Europe (ECHA, EFSA), Canada, Japan and New Zealand reported that the glyphosate was unlikely to pose any carcinogenic risk to humans.
+Regulators in the United States, Europe (ECHA, EFSA), Canada, Japan and New Zealand reported that the glyphosate was unlikely to pose any carcinogenic risk to humans.
 California put glyphosate on its list of unsafe chemicals.

-Since the publishing, IARC claimed it has suffered unprecedented large-scale attacks on its reputation from the agro-chemical industry.
+Since the publishing, IARC blamed its loss of reputation upon the agro-chemical industry.